 He’s widely recognized for the sound he created for D’Angelo’s “Voodoo” album which he recorded and mixed and earned him a Grammy Award for “Best R&B Album” in 2000.
-His use of vintage recording equipment and analog tape gave the album an “old school” sound but with a modern approach inspired by hip hop production and sampling. in 2009, he was nominated for Best Engineered Album (non classical) for his recording of Al Green’s “Lay it Down". in 2015 he won another Grammy for "Best R&B Album" as Engineer/mixer for D'Angelo's "Black Messiah" album, the long awaited follow up to Voodoo. and in 2020 Elevado won a third Grammy in the Best World Music category for mixing Angelique Kidjo's "Celia" album. and the same year he also received a nomination as producer/Engineer/mixer for the band Lettuce in the Best Jazz instrumental album category.
+His use of vintage recording equipment and analog tape gave the album an “old school” sound but with a modern twist inspired by hip hop production and sampling. in 2009, he was nominated for Best Engineered Album (non classical) for his recording of Al Green’s “Lay it Down". in 2015 he won another Grammy for "Best R&B Album" as Engineer/mixer for D'Angelo's "Black Messiah" album, the long awaited follow up to Voodoo. in 2020 Elevado won a Grammy in the Best World Music category for mixing Angelique Kidjo's "Celia" album. and the same year he also received a nomination as producer/Engineer/mixer for the band Lettuce in the Best Jazz instrumental album category. in 2022 he won a fourth Grammy for Album of the Year for his work on Jon Batiste's multi winning grammy album "We Are". he also recorded and mixed "Cry" which won for Best American Roots performance and Best American Roots song.

 What sets him apart from his peers is his commitment to analog.
 He’s been quoted in many interviews about his dissatisfaction with the digital recording medium and the way it has changed the industry and the creative process of artists and production.
 Elevado doesn’t use any plug-ins (digital effects and processing) and uses analog equipment exclusively for processing.
 His dedication to analog has defined his career attracting a wide range of artists from different genres.